| Two months ago I walked out of my

 other warm blooded creatures, I started stirring from my den.

+My thoughts turned to the boat.
 With a warm coat, gloves, and hat, I went back in the garage,

 ready to pick up where I left off, but after so many weeks of